 This course utilizes the microcomputer in the study of financial accounting principles and practices.
 Emphasis is placed on the use of software programs for financial accounting applications.
+Currently courses are available in Q. Quickbooks.
 (F, Sp, Su)

 ACT 247 Advanced Accounting Applications on the Microcomputer